okta/okta.github.io/_source/_docs/how-to/creating-token-with-groups-claim.md

 that can then easily be referenced.
 This is especially useful if you have a large number of groups to whitelist or otherwise need to set group whitelists on a per-application basis.

-Once you complete Steps 1-3, tokens for an app will contain the groups from the whitelist as shown in [Step Four](#step-four-test-that-the-claim-is-delivered-in-the-token).
-Remember that the groups from the whitelist are added to the token only if the user is a member of the group.

 ### Before You Start

 * Create an OAuth 2.0 or OpenID Connect client with the [Apps API](/docs/api/resources/apps.html#request-example-8).
 In the instruction examples, the client ID is `0oabskvc6442nkvQO0h7`.